xubingyue/avocadodb/Documentation/Books/Manual/Indexing/Fulltext.md

 The minimum length of words that are indexed can be specified via the *minLength* parameter.
-Words shorter than minLength characters will not be indexed. *minLength* has a default value of 2, but this value might be changed in future versions of ArangoDB.
+Words shorter than minLength characters will not be indexed. *minLength* has a default value of 2, but this value might be changed in future versions of AvocadoDB.
 It is thus recommended to explicitly specify this value.

 In case that the index was successfully created, an object with the index